Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Discussion

-Finally, future work could further explore how linguistic knowledge and automatic control mechanisms~\cite{logan2018automatic} influence word suggestion usage, and potentially enhance the hierarchical supervisory control framework with an intermediate stage representing linguistic processing of the to-be-written content using LLM-driven models~\cite{shi2025chartist, binz2023turning, nguyen2024predicting}.
-Additionally, psychological factors such as motivation, trust, and emotions~\cite{lee2014influence, lee2015influence, zhang2021motivation}, combined with hierarchical reinforcement learning techniques~\cite{pateria2021hierarchical}, may increase the realism of typing simulations.
-For example, by capturing users’ frustration with prediction or auto-correction errors~\cite{alharbi2020effects, hertzum2023frustration}, which could affect their reliance on these tools~\cite{toader2019effect}.
-As LLM-based writing and typing tools~\cite{lin2024rambler, goodman2024lampost}, including personalized systems, continue to grow in use, it will be crucial to study how users adapt and to design systems that more closely align with human needs.
+Future work could extend the Vision module to model reading more explicitly, for instance, through gaze-scanning mechanisms, enabling more realistic handling of longer or multi-item suggestions~\cite{buschek21}.
+Incorporating different error types may clarify how users balance correction strategies (e.g., backspacing vs. suggestions vs. auto-correction).
+Further directions include modeling linguistic knowledge and automaticity~\cite{logan2018automatic}, integrating intermediate linguistic processing (e.g., LLM-based models)~\cite{shi2025chartist, binz2023turning, nguyen2024predicting}, and accounting for psychological factors such as motivation, trust, and emotion~\cite{lee2014influence, lee2015influence, zhang2021motivation}.
+These, combined with hierarchical reinforcement learning~\cite{pateria2021hierarchical}, may improve realism, for example, by capturing frustration with prediction errors~\cite{alharbi2020effects, hertzum2023frustration} and its impact on suggestion use~\cite{toader2019effect}.
+As LLM-based writing tools~\cite{lin2024rambler, goodman2024lampost, buschek2024} become widespread, understanding user adaptation will be essential for designing systems that better align with human needs.